spinngit/Arduino-Micro-Simple-MIDI-Controller/README.md

 https://github.com/arduino-libraries/MIDIUSB

 <h2>Use case</h2>
-1. Connect this controller for your DAWs or PCDJ software.
+1. Connect this controller for your DAW or PCDJ software.
 I use Native Instruments Traktor pro 3.

 2. Open and configure Controller Settings on Traktor PRO